casper-network/docs/source/docs/casper/dapp-dev-guide/keys.md

 By default, a transactional interaction with the blockchain takes the form of a `Deploy` cryptographically signed by the key-pair corresponding to the `PublicKey` used to create the account.

-The Casper platform supports two types of signatures for creating accounts and signing transactions:
+The Casper platform supports two types of keys for creating accounts and signing transactions:
 - [ed25519](#eddsa-keys) keys, which use the Edwards-curve Digital Signature Algorithm (EdDSA)
-- [secp256k1](##ethereum-keys) keys, commonly known as Ethereum keys
+- [secp256k1](#ethereum-keys) keys, commonly known as Ethereum keys

 You can generate keys using both formats, and it is also possible to [work with existing Ethereum keys](#working-with-existing-ethereum-keys).

 ## Creating Accounts and Keys {#creating-accounts-and-keys}

 When you create an account on the Casper blockchain, a cryptographic key-pair will be created when using either the [Casper command-line client](#option-1-key-generation-using-the-casper-client) or a [block explorer](#option-2-key-generation-using-a-block-explorer).
-These tools allow you to create both *ed25519* and *secp256k1* key types.

 :::note